-In light of the progression of the pandemic and the emergence of a second wave in several countries, tracking the presence of the virus in wastewater is highly recommended, as a relatively cheap and reliable way of gathering essential information.
+In light of the progression of the pandemic, tracking the presence of the virus in waste water is highly recommended, as a relatively cheap and reliable way of gathering essential information.
 It should be used in conjunction with other public health indicators and can be very useful to establish and adjust public health management strategies.
-The tool also appears useful in providing targeted ad hoc support in less favoured countries where epidemiological data are not available.
+The tool also appears useful in providing targeted ad-hoc support in less favoured countries where epidemiological data are not available.

 DG ENV with the support of JRC has elaborated the attached memo.
 The purpose of the memo is to (1) synthetize the main results obtained so far; and (2) draw first conclusions and recommendations.
-This memo is expected to be regularly updated as science and research is rapidly evolving.
 Most of the results included in this memo are extracted from the JRC/ENV project on the feasibility assessment for an EU-wide Wastewater Monitoring System for SARS-CoV-2 Surveillance.
 More information available here.

 Average cost based on two analysis per week – valuable for large waste water treatments (up to 1M inhabitants).
 For comparison: the development of the CORONA warn app in Germany costed 22.7 Mio € plus an estimated of 2.5 – 3.5 Mio € of monthly running costs